lohithlnt/RabbitMQMassTransit/README.md

 MassTransit encouranges and support the use of interfaces for message contracts, and initializers make it easy to produce interface messages.

+Message Brokers

+kafka and RabbitMQ both are free - open source

+Azure Service Bus and Amazon SQS both are - Cloud Managed